-Requirements for the Issue of a Noise25.
-(1) An operator of a Guyana aircraft to which these Regulations apply, who wishes to have a noise validation
+Requirements for the Issue of a Noise Validation Certificate.
+25. (1) An operator of a Guyana aircraft to which these Regulations apply, who wishes to have a noise validation certificate issued for that aircraft, shall -

-Civil Aviation Authority [Subsidiary] Civil Aviation (Airworthiness) Regulations Validation certificate issued for that aircraft, shall-Certificate. (a) apply to the Authority; (b) pay the prescribed fee; (c) present evidence to the Director General that the aircraft complies with the applicable requirements of ICAO Annex 16; (d) submit the aircraft to such flying tests as the Director may require.
-(2) Where the Director General is satisfied that the evidence presented by the applicant in support of an application for a noise validation certificate and the results of any flying tests required by the Director General, show that the aircraft complies with the requirements that are at least equal to the applicable standards specified in ICAO Annex 16 in relation to the noise made by that aircraft, he may recommend that the Authority issue a noise validation certificate.
-26. (1) A noise validation certificate in respect of a Guyana aircraft shall be suspended or revoked-(a) where the aircraft ceases to comply Certificate. with the applicable noise standards;
+- (a) apply to the Authority; - (b) pay the prescribed fee; - (c) present evidence to the Director General that the aircraft complies with the applicable requirements of ICAO Annex 16; - (d) submit the aircraft to such flying tests as the Director may require.

+(2) Where the Director General is satisfied that the evidence presented by the applicant in support of an application for a noise validation certificate and the results of any flying tests required by the Director General, show that the aircraft complies with the requirements that are at least equal to the applicable standards specified in ICAO Annex 16 in relation to the noise made by that aircraft, he may issue a noise validation certificate.